-Continuing on with the theme of overall marketing impact of last month’s blog, I wanted to switch gears and take a moment to talk about who makes up your staff and how it impacts your company.
+Continuing with the theme of the overall marketing impact of last month’s blog, I wanted to switch gears and to take a moment to talk about who makes up your staff and how it impacts your company.

 Tip: Hire Hard.
 Hire Smart.

 Your company depends on it, and so does your reputation.

 It is difficult to fire someone.
 But a bad employee or one that is not producing the results you need will drag your window cleaning company down.
 Think about it this way; if you now had the opportunity currently to hire this person (knowing what you know now about their work habits), would you hire them?
 If not, it’s time to be open with the employee and let them know they are not a good fit for your company.
 They are not the right person on your “bus.”

 Of top managers surveyed, the fact is that supervisors spend 17% of their time – which equates to about 1 day per week – managing poorly performing employees, whether it be his or her work ethic, attitude, or laziness.
 Think about that the next time you dispatch your window cleaners into the field.